CMYanko/demo-iq-server/nginx/README.md

-# Nexus Platform Manager with Docker Support, behind Nginx
+# Nexus Platform with Docker Support, behind Nginx

 This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL